ukaushik-98/porsche-hunter/README.md

     - Data Validation:
         - Use Google Maps API to get user's live location OR authenticate whether input is valid
         - Gather all Porsche car data to validate user input
+    - Add AI to validate if image is really a Porsche